-We refer to our approach as state-based commit.
+We notice that the desired file system state is already accumulated in the temporary storage of the SEE.
+It saves both time and space by simply copying them over to the host system.
+However, this simple solution will treat a hard link as a standalone file.
+Therefore, we need to treat links separately.
 For files, the commit action used in our approach involves simply renaming (or copying) the file into the main file system.
-For operations related to links, it records a minimal set of linkrelated operations that captures the set of links associated with each file system object.
-In this sense, one can think of the approach as maintaining "condensed" logs, where redundant information is pruned away.
+For operations related to links, it records a minimal set of link-related operations that captures the set of links associated with each file system object.
+In this sense, one can think of the approach as state-based, that maintains condensed logs that were discussed above, where redundant information is pruned away.
 For instance, there is no need to remember operations on a file if it is subsequently deleted.
 Similarly, if a file is renamed twice, then it would be enough to remember the net effect of these two renames.
 To identify such redundancies efficiently, our approach partitions the logs based on the objects to which they apply.
 This log information is kept in the inode table described earlier.

 Operations that modify the contents of a file or change metadata (such as permissions) on any file system object are not maintained in the logs, but simply applied to the object.
 In effect, the state of the object captures the net effect of all such operations, so there is no need to maintain them in a log.
 Thus, only information about file or directory creation and deletion, and those that concern addition or removal of links are maintained in the log.
 In addition, to simplify the implementation, we separate the effects of creating or deleting file system objects from the effect of adding or deleting links.
-This means that the creation of a file would be represented in our logs by two operations: one to create the file object, and another to link it to the directory in which the object is created.
+This means that the creation of a file would be represented in our logs by two operations: one to create the file object and another to link it to the directory in which the object is created.
 Similarly, a rename operation is split into an operation to add a link, another to remove a link, and a third (if applicable) to delete the file originally referenced by the new name.
 As in previous sections, file objects involved in these operations are identified by inode numbers rather than path names.